mctools/mcpl/usage_cmdline.md

 ### Extract statistics from a file

-Using the `pymcpltool` with the `--stats` flag, it is possible to analyse a file get statistics of the contained particles and the distribution of their state parameters:
+Using the `pymcpltool` with the `--stats` flag, it is possible to analyse a file to get statistics of the contained particles and the distribution of their state
+parameters:

 ```shell
 pymcpltool --stats example.mcpl